inviteeducation/status/README.md

     - GitHub Pages is used for hosting the status page.

 - Monitoring
-    - Github Workflow will be triggered every 1 Hr (Configurable) to visit the website.
+    - Github Workflow will be triggered every 3 Hrs (Configurable) to visit the website.
     - Response status and response time is commited to github repository.

 - Incidents
     - Github issue is used for incident management.

-# Contributing
-Feel free to submit pull requests and/or file issues for bugs and suggestions.